MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

 -   Accessing a warehouse shipment line from an ATO assembly order to record assembly work.
 -   Accessing an ATO assembly order from a warehouse shipment line to review the automatically entered data.

-### <a name="shipping-assembly-items-from-stock-and-assembled-to-order"></a>Shipping Assembly Items, from Stock and Assembled to Order
+### Shipping Assembly Items, from Stock and Assembled to Order

 Special functionality exists to govern the shipping of assemble-to-order quantities.
 This section covers the following tasks: